 Care with a global reach

-Christiana Care Health System encourages residents to participate in numerous opportunities across the globe, including in the U.S. The Internal Medicine residents and faculty have been pivotal in the creation of a Global Health Initiative at Christiana Care that works in conjunction with the Delaware Health Science Alliance, Delaware Academy of Family Physicians, Delaware Academy of Medicine and Sidney Kimmel Medical College at Thomas Jefferson University.
+Christiana Care Health System and A.I. duPont Hospital for Children are committed for residents to be involved and participate in numerous opportunities across the globe, including within the U.S. To that end, Global Health Initiatives at Christiana Care Health System work in conjunction with the Delaware Health Science Alliance, Delaware Academy of Family Physicians, Delaware Academy of Medicine, and Sidney Kimmel Medical College at Thomas Jefferson University.

 The unique aspect of the program is a multidisciplinary approach to global health education.
-We include all residency programs at Christiana Care as well as other staff such as nurses, pharmacists, and nurses.
+We include all residency programs at Christiana Care as well as other staff such as nurses, pharmacists, and other allied health professionals.

 The goals specific to our residents are:

 - Provide practical public health and clinical perspectives on the management of health issues and diseases in resource-poor settings.